 Ask the average person or even the average lawyer what they think of forum shopping.
-Generally, it is viewed as a crime against the people.
+It is viewed as a crime against the people.
 So let’s talk about “forum selection” instead.

-Forum selection is clearly important, demonstrated by the frequency with which parties contractually provide for and battle over venue.
-There are a host of reasons why forum matters so much.
-There are choice of law, capacity to sue, statute of limitations, caps on damages, and a host of other potential considerations.
+Forum selection is important, showed by the frequency with which parties contractually provide for and battle over venue.
+There are a host of reasons forum matters so much.
+There are choice of law, capacity to sue, the statute of limitations, caps on damages, and a host of other potential considerations.
 But for personal injury lawyers, we are forum shopping for one purpose: trying to find a jury panel that would be most receptive to our client’s claim.

-It spite of all of the hand-wringing about the crime against the people for plaintiffs’ lawyers to have – gasp! – options as to where to file a lawsuit, Maryland law defers in some measure to plaintiff’s selection as the choice of venue if venue is proper in the forum the plaintiff selects.
+In spite of all the hand-wringing about the crime against the people for plaintiffs’ lawyers to have – gasp! – options of where to sue, Maryland law defers in some measure to the plaintiff’s selection as the choice of venue if the venue is proper in the forum the plaintiff selects.
 The Maryland Court of Appeals has

-repeatedly held that it is “the moving party who has the burden of proving that the interests of justice would be best served by transferring the action…and a motion to transfer should be granted only when the balance weighs strongly in favor of the moving party.”
+repeatedly held that it is “the moving party who must prove that the interests of justice would be best served by transferring the action…and a motion to transfer should be granted only when the balance weighs strongly in favor of the moving party.”
 But, let’s face it, the trial court has a lot of discretion on venue.
-A trial judge can pretty much ignore this rule with impunity and balance the interests as the judge sees fit.
+A trial judge can ignore this rule with impunity and balance the interests as the judge sees fit.
 We joke that the “weighs strongly” rule is only the law if the motions judge agrees it should be the law.
 (This was never fully explained to me in law school, let me tell ya.)